web-platform-tests/rfcs/rfcs/meta_yml_notify.md

 To address these problems, have two separate keys in `META.yml`:

-* `suggested_reviewers`: @wpt-pr-bot will only request review from one of these, similar to how assignee currently works.
+* `suggested_reviewers`: @wpt-pr-bot will only request review from one of these in a round-robin fasion, similar to how assignee currently works.
-* `notify`: @wpt-pr-bot will add a comment (before requesting reviews) notifying everyone listed.
+* `notify`: @wpt-pr-bot will edit the OP (before requesting reviews) notifying everyone listed.

-Either @wpt-pr-bot can continue to also assign the selected reviewer, or it can only request review and not assign anyone.
-(This should be decided before merging this RFC.)
+@wpt-pr-bot will no longer assign anyone automatically.

 This setup allows the following combinations: